Study resource

 Students often confuse addition reactions with substitution reactions, thinking they are the same.

-Addition reactions involve the direct addition of atoms or groups to a molecule, while substitution reactions involve replacing one atom or group in a molecule with another.
-Addition reactions apply to unsaturated compounds, while substitution reactions typically occur in saturated compounds.
+Fix itRemember that addition reactions involve the combination of reactants to form a single product, while substitution reactions involve replacing one atom or group with another.

 Related topics